Open the map you care about

 TargetFrame can be used as a plugin runtime service, a drop-in menu widget, or both.
 The sample ships with both patterns already connected.

 Open Project Settings > Plugins > TargetFrame.
-The plugin exposes grouped controls for benchmark behavior, governor thresholds, direct upscaler integration, triangle-aware culling, Nanite policy, VRAM/vendor rules, UI separation, telemetry, and diagnostics.
+Simple Mode gives you the curated setup controls first: target FPS, quality bias, first-launch benchmark, runtime adaptation, low-VRAM and integrated-GPU protection, crisp UI handling, stability locking, telemetry, and opt-in advanced systems.
+Switch Settings Mode to Advanced Mode when you need the full policy surface for benchmark behavior, governor thresholds, direct upscaler integration, triangle-aware culling, Nanite policy, VRAM/vendor rules, UI separation, telemetry, diagnostics, and shipping capsule tuning.

 The Blueprint library exposes StartTargetFrame, SetTargetFrameTargetFPS, ApplyTargetFramePolicy, GetTargetFrameStatus, GetTargetFrameSetupSummary, and GetTargetFrameProjectCapabilities.